Back to Hub

 Underwater scooter alternate view

-A operational electric underwater scooter built in just two days on a tight budget.
-The primary goal was to create a functional, motorized propulsion device for under $50.
-Using a custom 3D-printed housing, it achieves speeds up to 3 km/h underwater and prioritizes absolute simplicity over complex electronics.
+A working electric underwater scooter built in two days on a tight budget under $50.
+Using a custom 3D-printed housing, it achieves speeds up to 3 km/h underwater with a simple design focused on cost over complexity.

 Design & Inspiration

-I wanted a quick propulsion device for the water without dropping hundreds of dollars on a commercial unit.
-The design phase focused entirely on rapid prototyping.
-I drafted the 3D models from scratch to hold the necessary batteries and fit the motors.
-The entire process proved that a functional underwater vehicle could be engineered over a single weekend.
+I wanted a way to move through water without spending hundreds on a commercial unit.
+The design phase focused on rapid prototyping.
+I drafted 3D models from scratch to hold the batteries and fit the motors.
+The project proved that a working underwater vehicle could be built in a weekend.

 Hardware & Electronics

-• Power Source — Two 3S 21700 lithium battery packs provide the current required for the thrusters.
+• Power Source — Two 3S 21700 lithium battery packs power the thrusters.

-• Housing — Custom designed and 3D printed to enclose the components.
+• Housing — Custom 3D-printed to enclose the components.

 Software & Logic